A node-based uniform strain virtual element method for elastoplastic solids: Elastoplastic constitutive model and stabilization

 \section{Elastoplastic constitutive model and stabilization}

 Within the standard VEM framework, stabilization is one of the key ingredients for convergence of the method.
-However, in nodal integration, stabilization can make the formulation somewhat stiff in the nearly incompressible limit~\cite{Puso-Solberg:2006}.
-Therefore, the stabilization in any nodal integration scheme must be cautiously chosen to ensure that the formulation remains locking-free.
-In the NVEM, the stabilization follows the form of a \textit{D-recipe} stabilization~\cite{BeiraoDaVeiga-Dassi-Russo:2017,Mascotto:2018}.
-Firstly, a summary of the constitutive model considered for the elastoplastic solid is given and, secondly, the stabilization of the NVEM is detailed.
+However, in nodal integration, stabilization can make the formulation somewhat stiff in incompressible settings~\cite{Puso-Solberg:2006}.
+Therefore, the stabilization in any nodal integration scheme, \alejandro{which includes the NVEM, must be cautiously chosen to not jeopardize its locking-free essence.
+To deal with this issue, we propose a \textit{D-recipe} stabilization~\cite{BeiraoDaVeiga-Dassi-Russo:2017,Mascotto:2018} that uses only a deviatoric term.} Firstly, a summary of the constitutive model considered for the elastoplastic solid is given and, secondly, the stabilization for the NVEM is detailed.